Fear Factory: Soul of a New Machine (1992–1994)

-Soul of a New Machine (1992), which was recorded with producer Colin Richardson, gave the band greater exposure in the music scene.
+Released in 1992, Soul of a New Machine, which was recorded with producer Colin Richardson, gave the band greater exposure in the music scene.
 The sound of the album presages the mixing of metal genres which would soon be called alternative metal.
 The production combined Bell's harsh and melodic vocals, Herrera's machine-like drums, the integrated industrial samples and textures and the sharp, down-tuned, rhythmic, death metal riffs of Dino Cazares.
 Cazares and Herrera wrote all the music.
 Because the band had no bass player, Cazares played both guitar and bass on the recording.
 Jason Birchmeier of AllMusic called the album "groundbreaking" and said that "it ushered in the '90s alternative metal era".

 To promote the album, Fear Factory embarked on extensive U.S. tours with Biohazard, Sepultura, and Sick of It All.
 During this period, sampler-keyboardist Reynor Diego joined the group.
 An album tour of Europe with Brutal Truth, then Cannibal Corpse, Cathedral, and Sleep, followed.
 The next year, they hired Front Line Assembly member Rhys Fulber to remix some songs from the album, demonstrating the band's willingness to experiment with their music.
 The results took on a predominantly industrial guise, and were released as the Fear Is the Mindkiller EP (1993).
 Soul of a New Machine and Fear is the Mindkiller were released (2004) as a package in a new re-mastered reissue by Roadrunner Records.

 In 1994, Andrew Shives was forced to leave the band.
 Cazares recorded both the guitar and bass for the entire album.
 In November the same year, the band met Belgian Christian Olde Wolbers through Evan Seinfeld of Biohazard.
 Wolbers auditioned for Fear Factory's permanent bassist.
 Wolbers joined the band immediately since the band's tour was starting in two weeks.